siberoloji/siberoloji.github.io/content/en/docs/SEO/21-what-is-on-page-optimization.md

 tags:
   - seo
 ---
 On-page optimization, often referred to as on-page SEO, is a crucial aspect of search engine optimization that focuses on improving individual web pages to enhance their rankings in search engine results pages (SERPs).
 Unlike off-page SEO, which involves external factors like backlinks and social media presence, on-page SEO deals with the elements directly on your website.
-This blog post will delve into the various components of on-page optimization, its importance, and effective strategies to implement.
+This article will delve into the various components of on-page optimization, its importance, and effective strategies to implement.

 Understanding On-Page Optimization